 For operatives who take on customer-facing roles, this intelligent allocation has further advantages.
 It enables a far more joined-up approach between central allocators, the customers who require appointments, and the operatives who carry them out.
 There are better opportunities, for example, for customers to select their own slot, or to receive live updates on the location of their allocated engineer.
 Given that the RII2O framework is ultimately about ensuring that customers receive the best possible service, this kind of transparency and open communication can only be a good thing.

-And it doesn’t stop there.
-Field service management software can also generate rich data on the allocation of engineers and other operatives, and the completion of tasks.
+And it doesn’t stop there. the field service management application can also generate rich data on the allocation of engineers and other operatives, and the completion of tasks.
 This intelligence can be used to identify issues like process bottlenecks or resource shortages, workers who may require retraining, and to develop more efficient working practices.

 In this way, field service management can become part of a broader exercise in business intelligence and transformation, giving previously unexplored visibility into elements like typical time taken to complete different tasks.

 It all adds up to a more intelligent, analytical and ultimately optimised workforce – precisely what is required in a world in which network companies need to accept lower returns as part of the RII2O regulatory framework.
 In turn, they will be able to continue providing homes and businesses with a safe, reliable energy network and the best possible levels of service.